Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Related Work

 \subsection{Active Learning for Data Annotation}

-Owning to the paucity of high-quality, large-scale benchmarks for a long tail of NLP tasks, learning better methods for low-resource learning is gaining more attention in the community.
-Active Learning~\citep{sharma-etal-2015-active, shen-etal-2017-deep, ash2019deep, teso2019explanatory, kasai-etal-2019-low, zhang-etal-2022-allsh} is one such popular framework for low-resource learning.
-AL iteratively (1) selects samples from the unlabeled data pool (based on AL data selection strategy) and queries their annotation from human annotators and (2) fine-tunes the underlying model with newly annotated data.
+Owning to the paucity of high-quality, large-scale benchmarks for a long tail of NLP tasks, learning better methods for low-resource learning is acquiring more attention, such as Active Learning (AL)~\citep{sharma-etal-2015-active, shen-etal-2017-deep, ash2019deep, teso2019explanatory, kasai-etal-2019-low, zhang-etal-2022-allsh}.
+AL iteratively 1) selects samples from the unlabeled data pool (based on AL sampling strategies) and queries their annotation from human annotators, 2) fine-tunes the underlying model with newly annotated data, and 3) evaluates model performance.

-In addition to AL, \citet{marasovic-etal-2022-shot} introduces a few-shot self-rationalization setting that asks a model to generate free-form explanation and the label simultaneously.
-Similarly, \citet{bhat-etal-2021-self} proposes a multi-task self-teaching framework with only 100 train data per category. \citet{bragg2021flex} provides guidance on unifying evaluation for few-shot settings.

-A few AL surveys~\cite{settles2009active, olsson2009literature, fu2013survey, schroder2020survey, ren2021survey} of data selection strategies provide two high-level selection concepts: data diversity and model probability.
-This paper focuses on the \textbf{data diversity strategies} and leverages human-annotated explanations to select data.
+A few AL surveys~\cite{settles2009active, olsson2009literature, fu2013survey, schroder2020survey, ren2021survey} of sampling strategies provide two high-level selection concepts: data diversity and model probability.
+We propose a novel \textbf{data diversity-based} strategy that leverages human-annotated explanations to select data.
 Our data selector shares a similar concept with the established data-based clustering strategies~\citep{xu2003representative, nguyen2004active} and core-set~\cite{sener2017active} that aim to select the most representative data while maximizing diversity.
+Compared with model probability-based strategies, data diversity-based ones are model-agnostic and need much less computing resources, whereas the former requires inference on unlabeled examples to calculate probability.

+In addition to AL, \citet{marasovic-etal-2022-shot} introduces a few-shot self-rationalization setting that asks a model to generate free-form explanations and the labels simultaneously.
+Similarly, \citet{bhat-etal-2021-self} proposes a multi-task self-teaching framework with only 100 train data per category, and \citet{bragg2021flex} provides guidance on unifying evaluation for few-shot settings.